-The Vivosmart 4 is Garmin’s proof that the brand doesn’t just cater for the athletes.
-This capable smartband doesn’t have all the bells and whistles present on other Garmin smartwatches, but it could be the perfect everyday wearable for the fitness-oriented individuals.
+Above all, the Garmin Vivosmart 4 is proof that the brand doesn’t just cater to the athletes.
+Of course whilst this capable smartband doesn’t have the bells and whistles present on other Garmin smartwatches, it could still be the perfect everyday wearable.

-A selection of band colours and stylish metal accents – including the highly acclaimed rose gold – give this slim-profile fitness tracker a high-street fashion twist.
+In addition, it has a selection of band colours and stylish metal accents, including the highly acclaimed rose gold, give this slim-profile fitness tracker a high-street fashion twist.

-Wondering if it’s the right smartband for you?
-Read on to find it out.
+Therefore if you’re wondering if it’s the right smartband for you, read on to find it out.

-Garmin is best known for its high-end sports-specific devices, such as the Quatix 5 or Approach S60 – expensive wearables designed for the wannabe athletes.
+As we know, Garmin is best known for its high-end sports-specific devices, such as the Quatix 5 or Approach S60.
+Although these are expensive wearables designed for the wannabe athletes.

-But you don’t really need high athletic ambitions or afford an eye-watering price to get your hands on some Garmin smarts.
+But you don’t really need high athletic ambitions at an eye-watering price to get your hands on some Garmin smarts.

-The Vivosmart range, together with the Vivofit and Vivosport, are Garmin’s answer to the Fitbit devices.
-A line of affordable trackers for the everyday user rather than the aspiring sportsperson.
+As such, the Vivosmart range, together with the Vivofit and Vivosport, are Garmin’s answer to the Fitbit devices.
+More, these are a range of affordable trackers for the everyday user rather than the aspiring sportsperson.

-Vivosmart 4 is a slimline, swim-friendly wearable loaded with a wealth of well-being and some fitness features.
-It is designed to help you stay healthier and ward off stress and burnout while becoming more active.
+Subsequently, the Garmin Vivosmart 4 is a slimline, swim-friendly wearable loaded with a wealth of well-being and some fitness features.
+And it’s designed to help you stay healthier and ward off stress and burnout while becoming more active.

-The Vivosmart 4 is a smartband designed to keep you connected while you’re active, so you don’t have to stop walking or running to pull the smartphone out of your pocket.
+Firstly, the Vivosmart 4 is a smartband designed to keep you connected while you’re active.
+So you don’t have to stop walking or running to pull the smartphone out of your pocket.

-Like most smart wearables, it features Bluetooth connectivity and delivers calls, texts, and social media notifications directly on your wrist.
-You’ll even be able to see what app the notifications come from, but you can’t actually see what a notification says.
+Secondly, like most smart wearables, it features Bluetooth connectivity and delivers calls, texts, and social media notifications directly on your wrist.
+And you can see what app the notifications come from, but not what that notification says.

-Interacting with the smartwatch through the touchscreen is a bit harder than imagined.
-The Vivosmart 4 doesn’t have a conventionally responsive display, and tapping requires some force if you want to get a response.
+Additionally, interacting with the smartwatch through the touchscreen is a bit harder than imagined.
+Plus, the Vivosmart 4 doesn’t have a conventionally responsive display, and tapping requires some force if you want to get a response.

 Garmin Vivosmart 4 has nothing to do with the ugly-looking, chunky fitness tracking devices you might be used to.
-It’s a comfortable wearable that doesn’t look out of place at the office or when paired with a sleeker outfit.
+In fact, it’s a comfortable wearable that doesn’t look out of place at the office.

 It’s almost as fashionable as the Fitbit; the only downside is the unibody design that doesn’t let you swap bands or change the sporty style.
 This isn’t an issue, though, as you’ll have plenty of colour choices.

 The Vivosmart 4 comes in two sizes and five colours.
-Metallic accents around the display and on the band clasp boost up the aesthetic factor; I like the eye-catchy rose gold accents on the unisex band that give it a feminine touch.
+Specifically, metallic accents around the display and on the band clasp boost up the aesthetic factor.
+Subsequently, the eye-catching rose gold accents on the unisex band give it a feminine touch.

-I also like that it’s much thinner than the Fitbit Charge and the Alta HR, but all this style has a price.
+Not to mention, it’s much thinner than the Fitbit Charge and the Fitbit Alta HR, but all this style has a price.
 Garmin compromised on the display, which is truly tiny and quite hard to use.

-While it falls short when it comes to tracking activity, though, the Vivosmart 4 is a surprisingly capable health monitor.
+Then again, while it falls short when it comes to tracking activity, the Vivosmart 4 is a surprisingly capable health monitor.

-It features sophisticated heart rate-based tools, including a SpO2 sensor that measures blood oxygen level while you sleep.
-The heart rate sensor also measures stress level, a useful feature that helps you understand which are your major stressors.
+For example, it features sophisticated heart rate-based tools, including a SpO2 sensor that measures blood oxygen level while you sleep.
+Similarly, the heart rate sensor also measures stress level, a useful feature that helps you understand which are your major stressors.

 - The OLED display is easily visible in all light conditions